gt-crnch-rg/read-the-docs/docs/resources/sst-resources.rst

 Using SST with Singularity
 **************************

 TCL has created an initial container build of SST using Singularity that is available in an open-source fashion.
 This section details how you can use these containers to start running locally, on CRNCH, and on Georgia Tech's large HPC infrastructure, PACE Phoenix.
+We highly suggest you look at their container tutorial which can be found `at this page <https://github.com/jleidel/sst-documentation/blob/Level3Container/Tutorials/Containers.md>`__.

 `TCL Singularity SST Build <https://github.com/tactcomplabs/sst-containers>`__

 Running SST on your local machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~